Kim Jong Un's missiles may be final nail for Japan's pacifism

 “I have a belief that a nation’s surest defense is the trust and gratitude of its neighbors,” he said.

-Most surprising to many Japanese is the sudden mutual affection between Abe and Donald Trump, the American president who is widely reviled in Japan.
+Most surprising to many Japanese is the sudden mutual affection between Abe and President Donald Trump, who is widely reviled in Japan.

 As North Korea’s threats accelerated this year, Trump phoned Abe far more often than he dialed South Korea’s liberal Prime Minister Moon Jae-in.